An active, vibrant and integral part of the city's maritime identity

 The White Bay International Cruise Terminal is a new cruise facility located in Sydney Harbour, to serve Australia’s rapidly expanding leisure cruise industry.

 JPW chose a distinctive structural form for the roof comprising of a complex wave which oscillates along the length of the building.
-The roof is clad in aluminium sheet and the walls in glass.
+The roof is clad in aluminium sheet and the walls in the glass.
 The continuously curved roof provided many challenges to the project with regards to structural framing, fabrication methods, safe construction techniques, a tight program and overall budget.
-TTW worked closely with JPW to generate a roof geometry that met their design, could be fabricated and was buildable.
-These design issues were resolved using state of the art software.
+TTW worked closely with JPW to generate a roof geometry that met their design, could be fabricated from sheet elements and was buildable.
+These design issues were resolved using state of the art software and detailed computational analysis.

 - 2014 The Chicago Athenaeum: Museum of Architecture and Design and The European Centre for Architecture Art Design and Urban Studies: The International Architecture Award